webrecorder/warcio/README.md

 ## Reading WARC Records

-A key feature of the library is to be able to iteratoe over a stream of WARC records using the `ArchiveIterator` For example, the following prints the the url for each WARC `response` record:
+A key feature of the library is to be able to iterate over a stream of WARC records using the `ArchiveIterator`

+It includes the following features:
+- Reading a WARC/ARC stream
+- On the fly ARC to WARC record conversion
+- Decompressing and de-chunking HTTP payload content stored in WARC/ARC files.

+For example, the following prints the the url for each WARC `response` record:

 ```python